-TransCanada wants to ensure the safety of anyone digging near our facilities, including Canada's active farming community.
+TransCanada wants to ensure the safety of anyone digging near our facilities, and no one moves more dirt than American farmers

-Call or click before you dig!
+Call '811' before you dig

 Unauthorized digging by contractors, farmers, landscapers and homeowners is a leading cause of pipeline incidents.
-Normal farming practices can be completed without contacting the One-Call Centre, but excavations can pose a risk to underground utilities.
-Please contact the One-Call Centre in your province before beginning any ground disturbance activities including, but not limited to:
+Normal farming practices can be completed without a call to the One Call Center, but excavations can pose a risk to underground utilities.
+Please call '811' or submit a locate request at 'www.call811.com' before beginning any ground disturbance activities including, but not limited to:

 - Deep tillage or deep plowing

 - Trenching

 - Leveling

 - Fence post installation

+- Subsoiling